-Office of State Medical Examiners
+Office of State Medical Examiners, Center for

 What We Do

-The Medical Examiner assumes jurisdiction over deaths due to or suspected of being due to:
+- Assume jurisdiction over deaths due to or suspected of being due to:

-- Infectious disease or suspected infectious diseases that may represent a bio-terrorism event or emerging infection.
+- Infectious disease or suspected infectious diseases that may represent a bio-terrorism event or emerging infection;

-- Natural, nuclear, biological, chemical or other mass casualty event.
+- Natural, nuclear, biological, chemical or other mass casualty event;

 - Homicidal, suicidal, accidental or undetermined causes related to the mass casualty.

-The office works in conjunction with investigating agencies, federal agencies and other ancillary personnel, and the family assistance center to:
+Work in conjunction with investigating agencies, federal agencies and other ancillary personnel, and the family assistance center to:

-- Recover and identify the decedents
+- Recover and identify the decedents;

-- Screen deaths for public health significance and determine the cause of death
+- Screen deaths for public health significance and determine the cause of death;

-- Notify and support families
+- Notify and support families;

-- Issue death certificates and certify death certificates prior to cremation
+- Issue death certificates and certify death certificates prior to cremation;

-- Approve organ/tissue for donation or transplant for cases under the office's jurisdiction
+- Approve organ/tissue for donation or transplant for cases under the office's jurisdiction;

-- Refer health professionals to the Board of Medical Licensure and Discipline
+- Refer health professionals to the Board of Medical Licensure and Discipline;

-- Testify in court regarding the cause and manner of death
+- Testify in court regarding the cause and manner of death;

-- Perform epidemiological studies related to the cause of death
+- Perform epidemiological studies related to the cause of death.